hmcts/div-petitioner-frontend/README.md

 # Divorce Petitioner Frontend [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This repo is for the frontend part of the journey that the petitioner will go through to apply for a divorce.
+This repo is for the frontend part of the journey that the petitioner will go through to apply for a divorce

 ## Setup